 8. Sell Clothes

 Clothing is something that everyone needs, but not everyone wants to pay full price for.
 If you have clothes to sell, then this may be a good opportunity to make money under the table.
 Plus, there are lots of places to sell clothes.

 You may be surprised how many clothing items are in your house that you can sell!
-Take some time to go through closets and drawers. to find clothing that has no stains or rips in it.
+Take some time to go through closets and drawers to find clothing that has no stains or rips in them.
 Clothing is very sellable and a great way to make money under the table.

 9. Sell Your Music Skills

 If you’re a musician, one of the jobs under the table that may make the most sense is selling your music skills.
 Yes, many people really make money with music.

 You can do things like create an instructional music course online, create music videos, write songs for other musicians, and so much more.
 Get creative and think about how else you can sell your musical talents.

 Consider creating royalty-free music for YouTubers and content creators on Facebook who rely on tunes to go with their videos.
 Check out similar listings on Fiverr for further inspiration.

 If you live in an area that gets a lot of snow, then you can make money doing snow removal.
 This is great if you have a truck and plow and can remove snow for commercial or residential customers.
 You don’t need to have a truck to remove snow though; you can easily use a shovel and offer your services around your neighborhood.